IFRS 9 Overview

-Recognise that significant benefits can gained through the utilisation of the model in a range of other capacities, these include:
+Recognise that significant benefits can be gained through the utilisation of the model in a range of other capacities, these include:

 Return optimisation – the lifetime risk view provided from the IFRS 9 models can be used in a lifetime returns engine to drive optimal acquisition decisions and ensure that risk vs reward are aligned for all approvals.
 This includes the development of risk based pricing and cut-off models